SoulFireMage/Katiya_Starship/content/mathsummaries/Spectral Theory_ Leverage Map.md

 > *T = ∫ λ dE(λ)*
 > *where E is a projection-valued measure (spectral measure).*

-**Why it matters:** Even when there aren't eigenvectors (continuous spectrum), there's still a "spectral decomposition."
+**Importance:** Even when there aren't eigenvectors (continuous spectrum), there's still a "spectral decomposition."
 The projection-valued measure E assigns to each Borel set S ⊆ ℝ a projection E(S) onto the "part of the space associated with eigenvalues in S."

 **Intuition:** Instead of discrete eigenvectors, you have a continuous "smear" of spectral contributions.
 The integral replaces the sum.